A New Book On Religious Freedom in America

 (348.6KB) Recently I read a scholarly article by Canadian Marcus Kumala titled "The Never-ending Story––Using the Narrative as a Fundamental Approach to Teaching Biology and Beyond."
 Kumala asks how concerned educators and professional scientists can teach science better.
 He answers, "Perhaps by giving students and teachers a conceptual lifeline, by teaching science––biology in particular––as the context-driven history courses they were meant to be."
 Of course I agree.
 Right now I have two biology books in progress, each approaches the story from a different perspective.
 More details to come.

-Biology's iconic Carl Woese and me at The University of Illinois, Urbana-Champaign.
-I'm currently writing books on evolutionary biology and Woese, who died in 2012, may have done as much for the field as anyone before him (and, yes, I do know about Mr. Darwin).
+Biology's iconic Carl Woese with me at The University of Illinois, Urbana-Champaign.
+I'm currently writing books on evolutionary biology and Woese may have done as much for the field as anyone since Mr. Darwin.
+Actually Worse , who died in 2012, might not agree: he had problems with Charles Darwin and his image, so he might go farther.

 **Note the license plate.